 - Additional free primary archive material from our 360 year-old collections with Science in the Making

-We support the global scientific community by providing unrestricted funds used to support the Royal Society's mission and delivering a publishing process that makes publishing fair and accessible for all.
+We support the global scientific community by providing funds to support the wider work of the Royal Society and delivering a publishing process that makes publishing fair and accessible for all.

 - A venue for researchers anywhere in the world to publish high-quality science.
 To support this, we are actively increasing diversity of editors and reviewers

 - A public commitment to flip our research journals to fully open access publication

 - Support for lower income communities by providing free access to our journal content and an automatic, full waiver of open access charges